Overview of CSA Farm Shares

 You can register for Single-Season Farm Shares (Spring, Summer, Autumn, Winter); Multi-Season Farm Shares (Peak-Season, Four-Season); or Three-Year Farm Shares at a bundled discount.

-And, NEW this year, you can choose from our menu of Monthly CSA Subscriptions, which are set up for monthly payments which auto-renew, but can be paused or canceled anytime for added convenience and flexibility.
+You can also choose from our menu of Monthly CSA Subscriptions, which are set up for monthly payments which auto-renew, but can be paused or canceled anytime for added convenience and flexibility.

 We also offer a variety of Specialty Shares which feature specific crops like mushrooms, corn & fruit, extra tomatoes, or sunflowers.
 Our Dahlia Share marks a new chapter of specialty cut flower production here on the farm.